Waleed Hamzah

 He plays as a forward for Al-Gharafa Sports Club.

 Hamzah played for Qatar at the 1999 FIFA U-17 World Championship in New Zealand.
-He was chosen in FIFA's team of the Tournament.
+He was named in FIFA's team of the Tournament.

 On May 26, 2011, it was announced that Waleed Hamza had signed a 1-year deal to Al Wakrah after not playing for the majority of the season in Al-Arabi.

 On July 14, 2012, Hamza move to Al-Gharafa Sports Club on a free transfer.